 Once the IRS “assesses” a specific amount for a given year and at least ten days have passed since a “final demand,” its power of collection includes levy (seizure) of wages, bank accounts and other property (such as — in very rare instances for war tax resisters — cars and houses).

-- The first step for the IRS, after sending out its notices, will often be to look for bank accounts in banks near the home or office of the resister or through your own past payments to the IRS or direct deposits to you from federal agencies.
+- After sending out its notices, the IRS will often look for bank accounts in banks near the home or office of the resister or through your own past payments to the IRS or direct deposits to you from federal agencies.

-- The next step will be to find employers or clients (based on the W-2 or 1099 forms submitted with the income tax return) and levy the salary of the resister.
+- The IRS will look for employers or clients (based on the W-2 or 1099 forms submitted with the income tax return) and levy the salary of or payments owed to the resister.

 - Rarely — and generally after years of resistance and a high balance due — an IRS collections agent will attempt to call or visit you at home to get you to pay up or at least get information about your assets.

 - Very rarely, the IRS will attempt to find out if you own property (such as a car or house), then seize it.
 At any point, the IRS is usually happy to have you settle with them rather than proceed with seizure and auction of property.